jeshraghian/snntorch/docs/tutorials/tutorial_1.rst

 ^^^^^^^^^^^^^^^^^^

 Alternatively, we can generate a raster plot of an input sample.
-This requires reshaping our sample into a 2-D tensor, where ‘time’ is the first dimension.
-We then pass this sample into the function ``spikeplot.raster``.
+This requires reshaping the sample into a 2-D tensor, where ‘time’ is the first dimension.
+Pass this sample into the function ``spikeplot.raster``.

 ::